 Easy Tahini Cookies for Everyone

-These allergy-friendly cookies will fool any cookie connoisseur, yet they'll please a variety of dietary restrictions.
-Bake up a few extras to share with neighbors or family members in need of gluten-free and/or dairy-free holiday treats.
+These cookies will fool any cookie connoisseur, yet they'll please a variety of dietary restrictions.
+Bake up a few extras to share with neighbors or family members in need of Paleo treats.

 Please let me know if you try this recipe by leaving a comment and star rating below!

-*Bojon appétit!
-For more Bojon Gourmet in your life, follow along on Instagram, Facebook, or Pinterest, purchase my gluten-free cookbook Alternative Baker, or subscribe to receive new posts via email.
-And if you make this salted tahini chocolate chip cookie recipe, I’d love to see.
-Tag your Instagram snaps @The_Bojon_Gourmet and #bojongourmet.*
+Bojon appétit!
+For more Bojon Gourmet in your life, follow along on Instagram, Facebook, YouTube, or Pinterest, purchase my award-winning gluten-free baking cookbook Alternative Baker, or subscribe to receive new posts via email.
+And if you make this recipe, I’d love to know.
+Leave a comment and rating below, and tag your Instagram snaps @The_Bojon_Gourmet and #bojongourmet.

 Print Recipe Pin RecipeIngredients